jgstew/jgstew.github.io/_posts/2018-10-30-BigFix-Settings-Optimizations.md

   - VMs
   - Docker Containers
   - & probably everything else

-- This setting tells the client to sleep (stop evaluating relevance) if things are not changing.
+- This setting tells the client to stop evaluating relevance if things are not changing.

 ## Questions?